Connecticut Audbon Society

 Young, Gifted and Wild About Birds 2025: wildfires, window safety, climate and habitat, and more

-Connecticut Audubon’s Young, Gifted, and Wild About Birds series starts its 2025 season with a January 23 Zoom presentation by UCLA professor Morgan Tingley, Ph.D., about the Los Angeles fires and the effects of climate change-induced wildfire on bird populations.
+Connecticut Audubon’s Young, Gifted, and Wild About Birds series started its 2025 season with a presentation by UCLA professor Morgan Tingley, Ph.D., about the Los Angeles fires and the effects of climate change-induced wildfire on bird populations.

 Connecticut Audubon started Young, Gifted, and Wild About Birds in the winter of 2020-21 as a way to present the research and ideas of a diverse group of young, cutting edge scientists and others.

-The cost for members is $9 per presentation or $36 for all 5.
+The cost for members is $9 per presentation or $27 for the remaining 4.

-The cost for non-members is $12 per presentation or $48 for all 5.
+The cost for non-members is $12 per presentation or $36 for the remaining 4.

 Each presentation will be via Zoom.
 Those who sign up will also receive a video recording of the presentations.